rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-27-fa519d04d633a40d-notice-of-attachment-dated-27102025-issued-under-rc-no-8915-of-2025-drawn-agains.md

 stocks:
 - GENENG
 tags:
-- enforcement
-- recovery-certificate
 - attachment-of-assets
 - bank-accounts
-- demat-accounts
+- demat
-- recovery-proceedings
+- enforcement
 - generic-engineering
+- recovery
 title: Notice of Attachment dated 27.10.2025 issued under RC No. 8915 of 2025 drawn against Saurabh Ashok Shinde in the matter of Generic Engineering Construction and Project Limited